 Business owners in Ennis, Ireland protested last year because of a perceived decrease in footfall and revenue as a result of pedestrianisation.
 After the introduction of car-free days in Bogota, Colombia, 16% of local businesses reported a reduction in revenue.

-Most business owners (58%) in London support their local LTN, and more residents of LTNs visited local shops, bars, cafes, and restaurants more frequently last year as a direct result of the implementation of LTNs than those who visited these less frequently.
-69% of SMEs in the UK also think that the introduction of Clean Air Zones will have either a neutral or positive impact on their operations.
+Most business owners (58%) in London support their local LTN, and more residents of LTNs visited local shops, bars, cafes, and restaurants more frequently last year as a direct result of the implementation of measures than those who visited these less frequently.

 The future of LTNs and pedestrianisation in the UK